Hackintosh: OS X Yosemite (10.10)

 After the initial release of OS X Yosemite 10.10 BETA, various developers took on the role of updating their bootloaders for the system.
 Members of OSx86 forum InsanelyMac set to update the EFI Bootloader Chameleon for this new OS release.
-Some time later, Niresh (an independent OSx86 developer) released a standalone tool known as Yosemite Zone, which would automatically install the new OS and other various features on a non-Apple device with minimal input.
+Some time later, Niresh (an independent OSx86 developer) released a standalone tool known as Yosemite Zone, based on Tora Chi, Bronya and DeeKay's AMD Kernel, which would automatically install the new OS and other various features on a non-Apple device with minimal input.
 This method consisted of torrenting an OS X 10.10 DMG onto a USB flash drive with MacPwn Vanilla Installation.
 Unibeast was updated to support Yosemite, and a distribution of Yosemite Zone was released with AMD processor support.
+In addition, DeeKay's graphics patch gave support for accelerated graphics on Intel's Built-In GPU HD 4400 which was unsupported on ASUS laptops.

 A vanilla installation of Yosemite is possible via Insanelymac's Pandora Box Beta 2.0 and UniBeast.
 This type installation uses as few kexts (drivers) as possible in addition to using an unaltered version of the OS X installation app, and is preferred over distributions.